TheJonassss/InkTrapGenerator/README.md

 ### Calibration workflow

-For consistent results across an entire typeface, calibrate in this order:
+To calibrate across a typeface, set the parameters in this order:

-1. **Depth mode** — choose Relative (% of stem) for coherent traps across weights, or Absolute for fixed units
+1. **Depth mode** — Relative (% of stem) ties depth to the master's stem; Absolute uses fixed units
 2. **Trap depth** — set how deep the trap goes
 3. **Trap width** — set the mouth opening
 4. **Min / Max angle** — narrow the range of joint openings that get trapped
 5. **Smoothing** — soften the mouth if desired
 6. Test on a representative set: `M, N, V, W, v, w, K, x` — if these look right, the rest of the alphabet usually follows

-> **Rule of thumb:** keep Relative depth so the same setting holds from Thin to Black; only switch to Absolute when fine-tuning a single glyph.
+> **Recommendation:** keep Relative depth so the same setting holds from Thin to Black; only switch to Absolute when fine-tuning a single glyph.

 ![Preview](docs/images/preview.gif)